 Released in June of 2020, Skellatack was one tricky little platformer.
 I quite enjoyed it, to be sure, but I can safely say it’s the hardest platformer I’ve ever played.

 The story is what drew me into the game, though.
 The idea of playing for good monsters and fighting invading humans was a unique twist that is rarely explored in video games.
 While it’s common enough to find games where you play a savage monster or evil alien laying waste to humanity (Maneater and Destroy All Humans for example) it’s rare for a game to have humans be the evil ones and monsters the victims.
 I will explain why this one felt ultimately lacking to me, and how I think the problem can be fixed.

-In Skelattack, you play as a young skeleton living in the underworld with all sorts of monsters: zombies, skeletons, rat people (my favorites) and even devil’s live in peace here.
+In Skelattack, you play as a young skeleton living in the underworld with all sorts of monsters: zombies, skeletons, rat people (my favorites), and even devils who live in peace here.
 This peace is ruined when humans from above ground invade and steal the Blue Flame – a magic fire that powers the Underworld.
-The humans need it so they can become immortal.
+Humans need it so they can become immortal.
 Our plucky skeleton and his talking bat sidekick set off to bring back the Blue Flame to save the Underworld.
-In the end, you must fight Serenity, the human warrior princess who happens to be your characters sister from when your skeleton was alive.
+In the end, you must fight Serenity, the human warrior princess who happens to be your character’s sister from when your skeleton was alive.
 After defeating her but sparing her life, our hero retrieves the Blue Flame and “peace” is brokered between the humans and the monsters.